Solving the Bedwetting Puzzle |

 To figure out how to cure bedwetting we really need to understand how a child "naturally" stops wetting the bed.
 Treatments that cure bedwetting most likely just speed up what Mother Nature does to cure them.
 Remember, 15% of children who wet will stop on their own each year.
 This probably happens the same way that a child learns to not wet during the day (in his/her diapers or underwear).
 It is fairly easy to understand how we learn to hold our urine when we are awake.
 If we wet in our diapers, it makes them cold and wet, and we also want to not have to use diapers so that we will not be teased by our friends.
 We thus learn how to stop and start our urine, and we learn to go in the toilet.
 But it is hard to understand how we learn to hold our urine when we are asleep, because then we are unconscious.
 Yet even when we are awake the holding of urine is somewhat unconscious.
 We are able to concentrate on the last part of a long movie, even though we may have to urinate pretty bad!
 And when we are asleep we are still partly conscious, because we turn over, we adjust our pillow, we keep away from the edge of the bed, and we dream.
 As a matter of fact, many kids with bedwetting report that they at times dream that they are in the bathroom, and then they wet.

-Learning to stop wetting the bed is similar to learning to not fall out of bed at night or to not throw off the covers.
-How did you learn to not fall out of bed?
-The answer is that after you fell on the floor a few of times, you associated the edge of the bed with falling, and thereafter you kept away from the edge of the bed, even though you might be deeply asleep.
-But you had to wake up each time you hit the the floor in order to connect the edge of the bed with falling.
-If a child fell on the floor every time he or she wet the bed, most kids would stop wetting pretty quickly.
+to not throw off the covers.
+How did If a child fell on the floor every time he or she wet the bed, most kids would stop wetting pretty quickly.
 Mother Nature probably cures kids of bedwetting with a similar unpleasant experience.
 When the child is suddenly awakened by urine running down their leg, followed by a cold, wet feeling, this unpleasant experience is associated with releasing the urine, so eventually it keeps them from letting their urine go, even when they are asleep, or they may learn to wake up.
 So, we can learn even when we are at least partially asleep.
 Deep sleepers, of course, have a harder time learning this.
 But even deep sleepers can learn to hold their urine or wake themselves and go to the toilet.
 In war, for example, exhausted soldiers, dead asleep in the trenches, can learn to awaken at the first sign of an attacker.
 This probably happens because of focused concentration.

 Again, the key to learning how not to wet the bed seems to be being awakened just as the urine is let go by a somewhat unpleasant experience.
 It appears that we can't learn if we are totally asleep.
 The child has to associate releasing the urine with the unpleasant event.
 Remember, you wouldn't have learned to not fall out of the bed if you weren't awakened by the fall.
 The same is true for bedwetting: the child must wake up.
 Even though normal children are deep sleepers, most can be awakened by urine running down their leg and the cold, wet feeling that follows.
 The child thus learns to hold the urine throughout the night in order to avoid the cold, wet feeling, or the child learns to wake up and go to the toilet.
 But if a child is such a deep sleeper that the wet sheets don't wake him or her up, then a moisture alarm can help.